History

 Repeat Status: Not repeatable for credit

-The senior capstone course in history.
-Students complete an in-depth research project supervised by an historian.
+In this senior capstone course, students conduct original research and produce an in-depth research project supervised by a historian.

 Repeat Status: Not repeatable for credit